Daysend: Severance (2003–2006)

 2004 saw Daysend touring heavily.
 They supported Slipknot, In Flames, Shadows Fall and Machine Head and toured nationally with Entombed.
 Severance was released in the United States by Metal Blade Records and by Locomotive in Europe in November.
 When the Metal for the Brain festival added two extra shows in Brisbane and Perth along with its regular Canberra fixture in February 2005, Daysend appeared at each.
 Two days before this, however, Kordek suddenly left the band.
 His replacement was Andrew Lilley, who had most recently served a brief spell with Melbourne thrash band Atomizer.
 Lilley's addition to Daysend caused some initial surprise as he had been fired from Psi.Kore in mid-2001, then coincidentally joined Infernal Method after Bilbija had left to join Psi.Kore.
 However, after learning the band's entire set in one emergency rehearsal, he slotted into the Daysend line-up.

 In May 2005, Daysend toured the US for six weeks with Otep.
 On returning to Australia, the band split with both its management and with Lilley.
 Michael Kordek rejoined and some work began on a second album.
 Further activity was stalled however when Simon Calabrese left Daysend in May 2006.
 Within a short time, however, ex-Headcage vocalist Mark Halcroft (McKernan) joined the band.

+The Warning (2006–2009)

-Playing just two shows with him, Daysend began recording The Warning in November 2006 with DW Norton, who had also produced the debut.
+After playing just two shows with Halcroft, Daysend began recording The Warning in November 2006 with DW Norton, who had also produced the debut.
 Norton signed the band to his label Faultline and the album was released on 28 May 2007 ahead of Daysend's appearance at Sydney's two-day Come Together Festival.
 A national tour began soon after but at least one show was cancelled when Morris received an eye injury from a broken drumstick during a show in Sydney on 13 July.

 In late November 2007, Michael Kordek left the band to follow "other musical and non-musical interests".
 He was replaced by Jason Turnbull in late 2007, playing his first show with the band on New Year's Eve.
 In July 2008 Daysend then travelled to New Zealand for a small tour with Subtract.
 August saw Daysend play a string of shows with Perth band Dyscord, and be the direct support for Trivium's one off Australian show at the Enmore Theatre in Sydney.
 In October, Daysend supported renowned UK metal band Carcass at Sydney's Metro Theatre, before playing a string of New South Wales shows with Dyscord, Psycroptic and the US deathcore band Whitechapel in early January 2009.
-Following this, Daysend began recording their third album as a four-piece since Turnbull had left the group.
-Within the Eye of Chaos was released on 19 February 2010, on the Stomp label.
-A national tour followed with Braithe Selby as a touring member.
-On 10 July 2010, the band played Utopia Records 30th Anniversary show which marked the return of Jason Turnbull to the line-up.